 Mitchell S. Jackson and I chatted about Black Portland and who gets to be all-American.

-Tyrese L. Coleman: This book is absolutely breathtaking.
-The cover is amazing.
-I’ve been dying to ask you about the men on the cover of Survival Math.
+Tyrese L. Coleman: I’ve been dying to ask you about the men on the cover of Survival Math.
 Who are they and what is your relationship to them?

 Mitchell S. Jackson: Those men are my kinfolk.
 They include my brothers, uncles, cousins, grandfather, and a nephew.
 They are the men whose stories compose the Survivor Files.